TravelLifestyle

 Best Time To Visit Menorca : Visit Menorca in the summer for beach fun or the spring and autumn to enjoy warm sunny days, walking and sightseeing.
 You won’t be disappointed!

-By Heather Cowper from Heather On Her Travels
+By Heather Cowper of Heather On Her Travels

 10. Zanzibar, Tanzania